 Inside: End of the year games for Spanish class.

 The end of the year can be… interesting, right?
 Everyone is tired, you have run out of ideas, testing has already been done, and summer is on everyone’s mind.
-Here are some ideas that work with any unit or theme and put all the summer energy to constructive use.
-(And don’t miss my post on Icebreakers for High School and Middle School.)
+Here are some ideas that work with ANY unit or theme and put all the summer energy to constructive use.

 Choose a letter of alphabet.
 Set a time limit (probably 2 minutes) .
 Everyone should think of a word that begins with that letter for each category.
 The trick is to try to think of creative words, because at the end of the time limit the students take turns reading their answers out loud.
 If anyone else has that word, it gets crossed out for everyone.

 Example: The letter is M. la comida: manzana, la ropa: medias, en la escuela: mapa, los adjetivos: malo, los verbos: mirar

 The first student reads his or her words.
 Other students have also written malo and manzana, so those words are crossed out.
 Three words are left: the student got 3 points that round.
 It is best to arrange students in small groups of 3-4, and have them compare answers at the end of each round.